Property maintenance documentation

 For small landlords.
 For property managers.
 For tenants who want move-in condition on record.
 Anyone tired of reconstructing what happened from texts, emails, and a camera roll.

-Move-in condition·Maintenance requests·Access attempts·Vendor visits·Recurring issues·Habitability follow-up·Insurance documentation·Deposit disputes·Move-in condition·Maintenance requests·Access attempts·Vendor visits·Recurring issues·Habitability follow-up·Insurance documentation·Deposit disputes·
+Move-in condition·Maintenance requests·Access attempts·Repair records·Recurring issues·Habitability follow-up·Insurance documentation·Deposit disputes·Move-in condition·Maintenance requests·Access attempts·Repair records·Recurring issues·Habitability follow-up·Insurance documentation·Deposit disputes·

 § 06 · Export